Adolfo-schlegel/MyObsidian/OpenSsl server/Certificate Authentication.md

 > -C is the tag name for the key that describe what is the server that you going to connect

-Now you need send the identity to the server and enter the passwod only for this step;
+Now you need to send the identity to the server and enter the passwod only for this step.
+It indicates to the server
 ````bash
  foo@bar:~$ ssh-copy-id root@192.168.1.2
 ````